90th Missile Wing unveils memorial plaque honoring Bells of Balangiga history

 |0

-This work, 90th Missile Wing unveils memorial plaque honoring Bells of Balangiga history [Image 3 of 3], by Glenn Robertson, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 90th Missile Wing unveils memorial plaque honoring Bells of Balangiga history, by Glenn Robertson, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.